qwikifiers/qwik-ui/CONTRIBUTING.md

 pnpm test.pw.headless --skip-nx-cache --ui
 ```

-Keep in mind that currently all tests use Playwright and use the follwing naming convention:
+Keep in mind that currently all tests use Playwright and use the following naming convention:

 ```shell
 component.test.ts